 The monigote tradition is highly important and celebrated all over Ecuador.
 These dolls can have different sizes, from just a few centimeters to over three meters.

 The characterization deals with political, cultural, social and ecological subjects in a critical, but humorous way.

 In most cities, you will find each house, or even neighborhood exhibiting their own, creative monigote, which turns a walk thru the cities even more interesting than usual.

 Further celebrations and awesome fireworks will be launched everywhere.

-It is no surprise to see streets blocked by men dressed as women, who represent the widow of the ending year, begging for any coin.
-Their interpretation may include dancing and flirting with car drivers.
+It is no surprise to see streets blocked by men dressed as women, which represent it’s the widow of the ending year, begging for any coin, their interpretation may include dancing and flirting with car drivers.

 If you’ll like to play with water and foam while dancing on the street, check out the Ecuadorian Carnaval!

 If you would like to be a part of Catholic traditions; come to Ecuador during the celebrations of Semana Santa.